 Options: One thousand types of hoof boot.

-The most versatile choice: I pick a boot that you can soak, ice, and protect in.
-These catch all boots are not super for letting your horse walk around or be turned out in, but for a few hours until the farrier arrives they are good for protecting a hoof that’s missing a shoe.
+The most versatile choice: I would pick a boot that you can soak, ice, and protect your horse’s legs in.
+These catch-all boots are not super for letting your horse walk around or be turned out in for weeks, but for a few hours until the farrier arrives they are good for protecting a hoof that’s missing a shoe.

 The situation: Your horse has a medical reason to need leg protection.